jbilander/JavaFx-structure-demo/README.md

 <h4> Backend </h4>

-SQLite with ([Xerial SQLite JDBC Driver](https://github.com/xerial/sqlite-jdbc)) is used as a backend with pure JDBC-calls for instructional purpose.
+SQLite with [Forked Xerial SQLite JDBC Driver (v3.20.0)](https://github.com/jbilander/sqlite-jdbc) with support for encryption (SQLCipher) is used as a backend with pure JDBC-calls for instructional purpose.
-The Xerial source is included as a module named *sqlite-jdbc* in the application.

-<h4> ToDo </h4>

-* Add a logging framework module
-* Add jOOQ as a module (and switch from pure JDBC-calls)
+The driver has native binary libs (dll, jnilib, so) included for 64-bit Windows x86_64, MacOSX x86_64 and Linux x86_64 platforms.

 <h4> Output </h4>

-The application creates and populates a JavaFx-structure-demo.db file under the user home directory, System.getProperty("user.home").
+The application creates and populates an encrypted JavaFx-structure-demo.db file under the user home directory, System.getProperty("user.home").

 * MacOS
 >/Users/username/JavaFx-structure-demo.db